LowLevelDaniel/COIL/type_system.md

 ### 4.6 Structure Types

 Structures group related data elements of potentially different types.
+Structure layouts are determined at compile time.

 Structure types are defined separately and referenced by ID.